Frequently Asked Questions

 - About half of SUA students have come from the US and about half from more than 40 other countries.

 - Computer access available in all administrative and academic buildings including all classrooms, library, residence halls and select outside gathering locations.
-Wireless network available in designated areas.
+Wireless network available.

-- Beautiful 103-acre campus in South Orange County, California, one mile from the Pacific Ocean (if you're a bird) in the City of Aliso Viejo
+- Beautiful 103-acre campus in South Orange County, California, three miles from the Pacific Ocean (if you're a bird) and nine miles driving -- in the City of Aliso Viejo

 - Campus surrounded by a 4,000-acre wilderness park on 85% of its border